aleksandra-kim/gsa-dash/README.rst

 6. View the app by opening `<http://127.0.0.1:8050>`_ in a browser.

+7. Stop the program with ``CTRL+C`` or ``CTRL+Z`` commands.

-7. To stop the program, you might need to find its PID and then kill it:
+8. If you run it again, and see the message Port 8050 is in use by another program, then find the PID of the process and kill it:

 .. code-block:: bash

    $ lsof -i tcp:8050
    $ kill -9 <PID>

 Known issues
 ============